amit-sides/Updater/Server/README.md

 ## Requirements

-* Windows machine (Tested on Windows 10 Pro - version 2004, OS Build 19041.508)
+* Windows machine (Tested on Windows 10 Pro 64 bit - version 2004, OS Build 19041.508)
 * Python 3 (Tested on Python 3.8.2 - 64bit)
 * Pip for python 3 (Tested with version 20.2.3)
-* TODO: Build Tools?
+* C++ Build Tools for Visual Studio (Tested with 2019)
 * Inno Setup (Tested with version 6.0.5)
 * Python packages (install using requirements.txt):
   * pycryptodome (Tested with version 3.9.8)